Should I consider Integrated Science?

 How will I know if I have been accepted?

 First you will get a letter from Dalhousie University informing you about acceptance into the BSc program.
-Two to four weeks later you will get a letter from the Integrated Science office informing you about acceptance into Integrated Science.
-If you need to find out about your Integrated Science application sooner, please call Danielle Wood at (902) 494-2373, or send an e-mail message to firstname.lastname@example.org.
+If you need to find out about your Integrated Science application immediately, please call Danielle Wood at (902) 494-2373, or send an e-mail message to email@example.com.

 Is there anything I can do to prepare before classes start?